Website Development Best Practices

-In the Template Composer, when you first drop a catalog component into a container, you often require some basic configuration before the component can render useful content.
+In the Channel Editor, when you first drop a catalog component into a container, you often require some basic configuration before the component can render useful content.
 Before that, components typically render nothing.

-Catalog components installed by the setup application provide a piece of mark-up which only shows inside the Template Composer, such that it gets clear which (unconfigured) component is available for configuration where.
+Catalog components installed by the setup application provide a piece of mark-up which only shows inside the Channel Editor, such that it gets clear which (unconfigured) component is available for configuration where.

 When creating a custom catalog component yourself, you may want to have a look at how the essentials catalog component rendering templates achieve that.
-Assuming that you use web files-based Freemarker templates (rather than WAR-based JSPs), you can find examples in your project's /bootstrap/webfiles/src/main/resources/site/freemarker/hstdefault directory.
+You can find examples in your project's /repository-data/webfiles/src/main/resources/site/freemarker/hstdefault directory.

 Limit your queries